yashaskaram/csharp-razor-task-tracking/TASKS.md

 ### Injecting the Database Context
 Update the `Index.cshtml.cs` class to include a constructor that injects the `ApplicationDbContext` as a parameter called `context`.
-Store the `context` parameter in a class field called `_context`.
+Above the constructor, add a private class field called `_context` of type `ApplicationDbContext`.
+Inside the constructor, assign the `context` parameter to the `_context` field so it can be used throughout the class.

 ### Creating the Tasks Property
-Create a `public` property called `Tasks` with a type `List<Task>` to a hold the list of tasks that will display.
+At the top of the class, create a `public` property called `Tasks` with a type `List<Task>` to a hold the list of tasks that will display.

 ### Retrieving the Tasks
-Inside of the `OnGet` method, use `_context.Tasks` to retrieve all of the tasks and store them in the Tasks property.
+Inside of the `OnGet` method, use `_context.Tasks` to retrieve all of the tasks and assign them to the Tasks property.

 ### Filtering the Tasks
 Append the linq `.OrderBy(x => x.Priority)` method after `_context.Tasks` to order the tasks by their priority.

 ### Displaying the Tasks
-Inside of the `Index.cshtml` Razor markup, add an opening and closing 'table' tag.
+Inside of the `Index.cshtml` Razor markup file, add an opening and closing 'table' tag.
 Inside the table create a foreach loop to iterate through the `Tasks` using an iteration variable called task.
 Inside the loop, create a new 'tr' tag, and then print out each `task` property in a 'td' tag.
 (Note: The table columns should display in the order of: Id, Title, Description, and Priority.)